lintonye/learnreact.design/_posts/2017-11-20-jon-gold-on-react-sketchapp.md

 ![](/images/jon-gold/input-output.png)

-The implication is that when you use React components as the center piece connecting multiple mediums, as a designer, you'd have a lot of freedom in choosing whatever tool that fits in your workflow.
+The implication is that when you use React components as the centerpiece connecting multiple mediums, as a designer, you'd have a lot of freedom in choosing whatever tool that fits in your workflow.

 > It's about what we can do if we can render any components anywhere and come up with any way of rendering these things.
 The idea is that we can create the best input/output mechanisms for ourselves, and other designers can also create the best input/output mechanism for themselves.